How to use LinkedIn for B2B prospecting

 - Ask for an email and phone number on LinkedIn, explaining what the benefit is for them

 If you have the email address, send an email, otherwise do most of these steps through the LinkedIn messenger

 - Wait a day or two and then send a personal email, where you remind them that you connected/tried to connect on LinkedIn.
 This is also a great opportunity to share relevant knowledge, i.e. an article from your blog.
 It is also a great time to mention you will reach out later by phone (if you’ve got the phone number)

 - Let one or two more days pass and repeat step 5 but through SMS, now you can share a different article from your blog

-If you prefer not to call or email you can still do most of these steps only on LinkedIn.
+If you prefer not to call or email you can still do most of these steps on LinkedIn.

 To really make this even more efficient I also recommend you schedule time every week for these different steps.

-This method is more or less free and will only cost you a few hours every week, but it will keep your pipeline constantly full of new prospects to talk too.
+This method is more or less free and will only cost you a few hours every week, but it will keep your sales pipeline constantly full of new prospects to talk too.

 CEO & Founder @ Salesbox